spaulaus/LevelScheme/README.md

 need this.

 The coincidences are denoted by filled circles at the ends of the arrows.
-We currently do not suppor the open style of the circles.
+We currently do not support the open style of the circles.

 ###List of Arguments for "trans" procedure
 * **Intensity -** The label for the intensity of the line